Siddharudha Swami

-Siddharudha Swami is an Indian Hindu Guru: and Philosopher.
+Siddharudha Swami(26 March 1836-21 August 1929) was an Indian Hindu guru and philosopher.

 Biography

 Sadguru Siddharudha Maharaj lived in the style of an ascetic throughout his life.
-He condemned practice of casteism and conceived divinity in everything that exists, as well as disagreeing with the common notion that Brahmins were the only ones entitled to liberation, firmly believing that everyone is equally entitled.
-Considered to be an incarnation of Shiva, one of the Trinity deities of Hinduism, Siddharudha renounced his home and his family ties at the very young age of 6 years, and set himself the goal of finding his Satguru or spiritual master.
+Considered to be an incarnation of Shiva, one of the Trinity deities of Hinduism, Siddharudha renounced his home and his family ties at the young age of 6 years, and set himself the goal of finding his Satguru or spiritual master.
 Siddharudha later surrendered himself, as a student, to the realized soul Shri Gajadandaswami, and served at his Ashram.

 According to the book Siddharoodh Charitra by Shivadas, Siddharudha was blessed by his guru and was asked to undertake a pilgrimage with the purpose of helping those in need, dispelling ignorance, and revealing the right path to spiritual enlightenment to those who were seeking.
-Thenceforth, Siddharudha traveled from Kashmir to Kanyakumari, delivering the right wisdom for spiritual awakening and methodical liberation to all those who were cognizant of his exemplary standards of spiritual practice before setting down at Hubli, where he was quickly recognized for his spiritual knowledge & immaculate sainthood.
+Henceforth, Siddharudha traveled from Kashmir to Kanyakumari, delivering the right wisdom for spiritual awakening and methodical liberation to all those who were cognizant of his exemplary standards of spiritual practice before setting down at Hubli, where he was quickly recognized for his spiritual knowledge & immaculate sainthood.
 People sought him out from neighbouring states for solace, satisfaction of desires and spiritual enlightenment.

 He died at Hubballi in the year of 1929 and was entombed at his ashram.
 He was believed to be working miracles for his devotees.
 A proverb runs by in a native Indian Language kannada: